Female Hormone Mastery

 - sugar cravings

 But menopause is not solely a physical event – it’s your biggest chance to liberate and empower yourself since adolescence.
 So, stop dreading it, and embrace it with open arms.

-We’ll show you how, at The Novus Center.
-Our specialists have helped harmonize hormones and happiness for hundreds of mature patients you are now living the high life (with a revived love life).
+We’ll show you how, at Novus Anti-Aging Center, Inc. Our specialists have helped harmonize hormones and happiness for hundreds of mature patients you are now living the high life (with a revived love life).
 Call to book a consultation today at (310) 954-1450 or contact us here.

 What are bioidentical hormones?

 Bioidentical means molecularly identical to your body’s natural hormones.
 Unlike synthetic hormone replacement, Novus BHRT therapy delivers hormones sourced from natural plants like yams, flax, and soybeans, which match human hormones molecule by molecule.

 Why is this important?
 Molecules that match your body’s help alleviate risks and side effects that make synthetic chemical hormones problematic.
 Bioidentical hormones are:

 - customized to the unique needs of each woman

 - delivered in lower doses, special combinations, and various forms